-‘Tax’ and ‘Inspector’ – separately, two rather mundane words; but when combined, they can strike fear into the hearts of company directors everywhere, and conjure up visions of surly HMRC officials ransacking your home office and leaving a trail of fines and retrospective tax charges in their wake.
+‘Tax’ and ‘Inspector’ – separately, two rather mundane words, but when combined, they can strike fear into the hearts of company directors everywhere, conjuring visions of surly HMRC officials ransacking your office and leaving a trail of fines and retrospective tax charges in their wake.

-Proper record keeping is again vital here – luckily Crunch generates and stores all the necessaries, so you’re good to go!
+Proper record-keeping is again vital here – luckily, Crunch generates and stores all the necessaries, so you’re good to go.

 When you set up your limited company, you created it as a legal entity, separate from your personal finances; you need to remember that your business isn’t a personal bank account.

 There’s some discretion with regards to personal expenditure that’s collectively under £10,000 in your Director’s Loan Account, but it’s best to avoid bad habits where possible.

 Late or missing tax payments will attract tax inspectors like bees to honey.
 Make sure to plan properly, know when your statutory returns to HMRC and Companies House are due, give yourself enough time to complete them and pay any liabilities due.

 Chase up all your debts and keep your records as accurate as possible.
 This means raising invoices, recording expenses and regular bank reconciliations.
 Stay on top of these and hopefully the will taxman never be tempted to knock on your door.